rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/methods/get-show-load-balancer-node-metadata-item-v1.0-account-loadbalancers-loadbalancerid-nodes-nodeid-metadata-metaid.rst

     GET /v1.0/{account}/loadbalancers/{loadBalancerId}/nodes/{nodeId}/metadata/{metaId}

-Shows details for a specified metadata item for a specified node and load balancer.
+Shows details for a specified metadata item for a specified node of the load balancer.

 The following table shows the possible response codes for this operation: